sparkflows/sparkflows-docs/docs/user-guide/copilot/copilot-wf.rst

 Additional Features for Copilot in Workflow Designer
 ------------------------------------------------------

-In addition to generating workflows, Copilot in Workflow provides several additional features that help users explore **sample prompts, track Copilot activities, and review historical interactions** for better visibility and reuse.
+In addition to generating workflows, Copilot in Workflow provides additional features that help users explore **sample prompts, track Copilot activities, and review historical interactions** for better visibility and reuse.

 **Sample Prompts**
 +++++++++++++++++++++

 A set of **Sample Prompts** is provided and can be copied and used directly.

-* Click the **Sample Prompts** button under the Copilot Assistant to view them.
+1. Click the **Sample Prompts** button under the Copilot Assistant to view them.

   .. figure:: ../../_assets/user-guide/copilot/Copilot-On-Workflow/Copilot-WF-Sample-Prompts.PNG
      :alt: copilot configuration